awwx/meteor-mongo-counter/README.md

 number).

-Since Meteor doesn't yet support Mongo's `findAndModify`, the implementation accesses Mongo directly without using a Meteor Collection.
+Since Meteor doesn't yet support Mongo's `findAndModify`, the implementation accesses Mongo directly without going through a Meteor Collection.

 The Mongo collection used to store counter values is